dthaler/otrp-http/draft-thaler-teep-otrp-over-http.md

 is obvious.
 Otherwise, the choice might be based on factors such as capabilities of available TEE(s) compared with TEE requirements in the notification.

-The Broker MUST then inform the OTrP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
+The Broker then informs the OTrP Agent in that TEE by invoking an appropriate "RequestTA" API that identifies the TA needed and any other associated metadata.
 The Broker need not know whether the TEE already has such a TA installed or whether it is up to date.

 The OTrP Agent will either (a) pass no data back, (b) pass back a TAM URI to connect to, or (c) pass back a message buffer and TAM URI to send it to.
+The TAM URI passed back may or may not be the same as the TAM URI, if any, provided by the broker, depending on the OTrP Agent's configuration.
+If they differ, the Broker MUST use the TAM URI passed back.

 ### Session Creation {#client-start}